Frequently Asked Questions by Students

 - Consider which courses you want to take

-- Use the EECS Degree Worksheet to review your progress toward EECS degree requirements
+- Use the EECS Degree Worksheet or L&S CS workshop to review your progress toward degree requirements.

 - Complete your Tele-BEARS schedule form